Admission for the January 2025 academic session is ongoing Apply Now!

 • Grasp the legal aspects of hire purchase agreements, including their controls and implications;

-• Gain insights into the conditions and duties involved in sales of goods contracts, the delivery and acceptance of goods;
+• Gain insights into the conditions and duties involved in sales of goods contracts, the delivery and acceptance of goods; and

 • Understand the rights and obligations of both unpaid sellers and buyers.